simeonpashley/simeonpashley.github.io/_posts/2010-10-01-the-definitive-guide-to-pitching-your-video-game.md

 As we've seen on Dragon's Den many times there are 2 main aspects to a
 deal: the **Emotional** side where the buyer is **figuring out if they like the Idea** (including the Team making it) and the **Practical** business needs.
 There are many times on DD where the idea is great but the Dragon's just don't like the person pitching the idea.

-They’ll be asking the following
+They'll be asking the following
 questions:

 - Is there an audience for it?